WPBSA Coach Brian Cox has had the stamina to run and finish a London marathon.

-- With a solid bridge and follow cue through the white ball.
-(That’s just a little snippet) there’s tons of other coaching details/tips for all types of players/standards!
+With a solid bridge and follow-through cue through the white ball.
+(That’s just a little snippet) there are tons of other coaching details/tips for all types of players/standards!
 Everyone is different and has their own style etc

 9) If you were a pro what would you call yourself as a nickname?

 I used to be fast, so it would be The Cyclone – ten or so years ago.
 But what with lack of practice time it has slowed me down a tad, so the name would be The Coulsdon Breeze